Last updated on October 29th, 2025 at 11:49 am

 It’s no secret that social media has become a part of our lives in some capacity.
-But sometimes, we need a break.
-That’s where this easy guide to help you detox from social media comes in.
+Taking a social media break can be life-changing for your mental health, clarity, and emotional well-being.

 Did you know that people can spend an entire day a week online?

-Social media has become such a dominant piece in many people’s lives.
+Social media has become a dominant part of many people’s lives.
 A study found that people can be tapping and swiping away at least 2617 times a day!

-While some may say that social media is great for keeping in touch with loved ones, it can have its downfalls.
+While some may say that social media is great for keeping in touch with loved ones, it can have its downsides.

-What does it mean to “detox from social media”?
+What does it mean to take a social media break?

-To add more flavor, I would also add that it’s a way to take time off from the perfectly curated images we see for the sake of mental health and self-esteem.
+To add more flavor, I would also add that it’s a way to take time off from these so-called perfectly curated lives we see for the sake of mental health and self-esteem.

-So, it can be said that a detox may be needed because of the constant negative impacts we encounter by being chronically online.
+So, it can be said that a detox may be needed because of the constant negative impacts we encounter from being chronically online.

 The negative impact of social media on your mental health

-Here are some of the mental health impacts of social media overload and addiction.
+Here are some of the mental health impacts of social media obsession and overload.

 1. Social media overload